brown-ccv/honeycomb-docs/docs/CI.md

 title: Automated Builds
 ---

-Honeycomb leverages Continues Integration/Deployment (CI/CD) to build the code and installers for different operating systems on demand or automatically as the code is pushed to the repository.
+Honeycomb leverages Continuous Integration/Deployment (CI/CD) to build the code and installers for different operating systems and settings on demand or automatically as the code is pushed to the repository.
 In this section, we provide a short introduction to definitions.
 We explain the GitHub Actions included with Honeycomb.
 These workflows should provide a foundation but can easily be modified or extended to meet more needs.

 ## What is CI/CD: